Ph.D., Architecture, Columbia University, 2008

 B.A., Art History, University of Massachusetts, Amherst, 1996

 Professor Zarecor researches historical and contemporary architecture in the former Czechoslovakia.
 Her 2011 book with University of Pittsburgh Press, Manufacturing a Socialist Modernity: Housing in Czechoslovakia, 1945-1960, focuses on the intersection of architects, housing design, and the state apparatus in the early years of Communist Party rule.
 It follows the development and deployment of standardized mass-housing types such as the prefabricated structural panel building and examines the relationship between communism and architecture.
-Academia Press will publish a Czech translation of the book in 2013 in the series, Šťastné zítřky.
+It was awarded an honorable mention by the Czechoslovak Studies Association for the 2011-2012 Book Prize and was an official selection for the Book Pavilion at the 2014 Venice Biennale.
+Academia Press published a Czech translation of the book in February 2015 in the series, Šťastné zítřky.

-"Prague."
-In Capital Cities in the Shadow of the Cold War: Planning in Eastern Europe.
-E. Makas, ed.
-London: Routledge/Taylor & Francis, in progress.
+"Prague" in Capital Cities in the Shadow of the Cold War: Planning in Eastern Europe.
+E. Makaš, ed.
+London; New York: Routledge/Taylor & Francis, expected 2017.

 Ordinary Modernism: Ostrava and Socialist Urbanism after World War II (working title).
 Book project on the architecture and urbanism of a Czech industrial city in the postwar period.
 On-going research and writing.